chang/jwilber.github.io/_posts/2017-04-18-Trump-Would-Have-Won-Anyway.md

-Using the above randomization scheme, we can produce multiple election outcomes and view the distribution of obtained electoral votes per party.
-In this way, we can get better visualize the distribution of possible election outcomes, as well as measure the likelihood of obtaining the results we did.
+Using the previously described randomization scheme, we will produce multiple election outcomes and view the distribution of obtained electoral votes per party.
+In this way, we can get better visualize the distribution of possible election outcomes, as well as assess the likelihood of obtaining the results we did.

 First, we can view the number of states won by each party across the simulations.